A short and simple explanation

 BiPotentiostat

-A BiPotentiostat is a potentiostat with two working electrodes.
-One electrode is the counter electrode and the other is the reference electrode.
+A BiPotentiostat is a potentiostat with two working electrodes, one counter electrode, and one reference electrode.

 BiPotentiostat

-• Counter or auxiliary electrode: This is the electrode that completes the circuit with the working electrode
+• Counter or auxiliary electrode: This is the electrode that completes the circuit with the working electrode, so a current can flow.

 What do the working electrodes do in a BiPotentiostat?